 - Caps and hats must not be worn.

 - Hooded tops MUST NOT be worn

 - Minimal natural looking make up is allowed.
 No eye make up or false eye lashes.
 No coloured lipstick.
 No fake tan.

 - No acrylic or false nails allowed.
 Only clear colourless nail polish may be worn.

 Equipment for all years

-Essential: Appropriate school bag, planner, pen, pencil, eraser, sharpener, ruler, scientific calculator, reading book.
+Essential: Appropriate school bag (NO SMALL 'MAN BAGS'), planner, pen, pencil, eraser, sharpener, ruler, scientific calculator, reading book.